SiddharthaVuggi/employee-management-system/README.md

 # Employee Management System (EMS)

 A full-stack Employee Management System that allows users to perform CRUD operations on employee data with secure login and database storage.
-Built with **Spring Boot (Java)** for the backend, **MySQL** for data persistence, and a lightweight **HTML/CSS/JavaScript** frontend.
+Built with **Spring Boot (Java)** for the backend, **MySQL** for data persistence, and a lightweight **HTML/CSS/JavaScript/React.Js** frontend.

 ## Features

--  User Authentication using JWT
 -  Employee CRUD operations (Create, Read, Update, Delete)
 -  RESTful API with Spring Boot
 -  SQL database integration using MySQL